Renewables 101: Integrating Renewable Energy Resources into the Grid

 Generating electricity using renewable energy resources (such as solar, wind, geothermal, and hydroelectric energy) rather than fossil fuels (coal, oil, and natural gas) reduces greenhouse gas emissions from the power sector and helps address climate change.
 While renewables are preferable to fossil fuel generators from an emissions standpoint, power output from renewable sources depends on variable natural resources, which makes these plants more difficult to control and presents challenges for grid operators.

 This explainer frequently references the workings of the electric grid.
-To learn about how the grid functions and find definitions of some common terms, read “Electricity 101.”
+To learn about how the grid functions and find definitions of some common terms, read “Electricity 101 :Terms and Definitions.”

 How Is Renewable Energy Integrated into the Grid?

-Centralized, utility-scale renewable energy plants are comparable to fossil-fueled power plants and can generate between several and hundreds of megawatts (MW) of power.
-Like natural gas, coal, and nuclear plants, large renewable plants produce power that is sent across transmission lines, converted to lower voltage, and transmitted across distribution lines to buildings and homes.
+Centralized, utility-scale renewable energy plants are comparable to fossil-fueled power plants and can generate hundreds of megawatts (MW) of power.
+Like natural gas, coal, and nuclear plants, large renewable plants produce power that is sent across transmission lines, converted to lower voltage, and transmitted across distribution lines to homes and commercial buildings.

-Unlike conventional, fossil-fuel plants, however, renewable energy plants are typically not dispatchable (or able to generate power when called upon), because they depend on variable resources like the sun and wind that change over the course of a day.
-Additionally, since wind and solar power have zero fuel costs, they get first priority in the dispatch order, meaning that their production is used before other generator types.
+Unlike conventional fossil-fuel plants, however, renewable energy plants are typically not dispatchable (or able to generate power when called upon), because they depend on variable resources like the sun and wind that change over the course of a day.
+However, when renewable energy is available, sources like wind and solar get priority in the dispatch order.
+Wind and solar have zero fuel costs, so their production is used before other generator types because they are the cheapest energy source available at that time.
 (To better understand how electricity generation is dispatched, read “Electricity Markets 101.”)

 On the other end of the spectrum, small residential and commercial renewables typically range between 5 and 500 kilowatts (kW).
-Most of these small renewables are solar panels, which are easily customizable in size (for a breakdown of solar types, see page 3 of this RMI document).
-These distributed resources are typically located on-site at homes or businesses (such as rooftop solar panels).
+Most of these small-scale renewables are solar panels, which are easily customizable in size (for a breakdown of solar types, see page 3 of this RMI document).
+These distributed resources, such as rooftop solar panels, are typically located on-site at homes or businesses.
 Unlike large, centralized renewable plants that connect to the grid through high-voltage transmission lines, distributed resources like these are connected to the grid through electrical lines on the lower voltage distribution network, which are the same lines that deliver electricity to customers.